syh7/DnDwiki/src/main/resources/parsed/darninia/session 4 - murder mystery.md

 + Tristans body: slit throat;
 + bruises on face and throat
 + Bruises on hands so fought
-+ Tattoo on right shoulder, serpent w/o wings
++ Tattoo on right shoulder, serpent without wings
 + Journal with meetings and grocery lists
 + interview for new guards
-+ business meeting w/ the voiceless
++ business meeting with the voiceless
-+ meeting w/ Thaine and Ghalgag (?) and Francois
++ meeting with Thaine and Ghalgag (?) and Francois
-+ Meeting w/ Buick after dinner w/ Yelem
++ Meeting with Buick after dinner with Yelem

 - Voiceless leaders ~ Francois ~ Cghalag ~ Tristan > Buick